Gradient Flow Sampler-based Distributionally Robust Optimization: Analysis of Gradient Flows

-the Wasserstein gradient flow sampler needs to run for time at least\; $\displaystyle t \gtrsim \calO \left(\frac{1}{\lambda}\log{\frac{L}{\sqrt{\lambda}\epsilon}}\right)$. \end{proposition}
+the Wasserstein gradient flow sampler needs to run for time at least\; $\displaystyle t \gtrsim \calO \left(\frac{1}{\lambda}\log{\frac{L_f}{\sqrt{\lambda}\epsilon_\text{grad}}}\right)$. \end{proposition}

+\begin{remark} The Lipschitz condition on $y \mapsto \nabla_\theta \ell(\theta, y)$ above is mild and standard, satisfied for example by losses with bounded mixed Hessian $\nabla_y \nabla_\theta \ell$.
+The same condition will be used in our discrete-time complexity analysis (Section~\ref{sec:complexity}). \end{remark}

 Results such as Proposition~\ref{prop:gradient_oracle_error_control} are based on the displacement convexity or PL/LSI in the Wasserstein space.
 The value of our general gradient flow perspective is to let us freely choose the gradient flow geometry, not confined to Wasserstein.
 This is not just for theoretical considerations --- the estimate such as \eqref{eq:gf_time_to_epsilon} depends crucially on the (PL/convexity) constant $\lambda$, which has been a major limitation of the Langevin type samplers in the literature.
-Note that the speed-up is due to an advantage of the Hellinger or Fisher-Rao geometry when the warm-start initialization is given.
+The potential speed-up of WFR over pure Wasserstein gradient flow comes from the Hellinger/Fisher-Rao reaction component when a suitable warm-start initialization is available; see \citet{luBirthdeathDynamicsSampling2023} and Appendix~\ref{sec:dual-review} for the precise warm-start condition.
 It provides a simple insight for algorithmic design: the unbalanced WFR gradient flow can be used to speed up the sampling process for DRO.
 This insight is later validated in the numerical studies.

 As noted earlier, Proposition~\ref{prop:gradient_oracle_error_control} is aimed at providing the intuition for the behavior of the gradient flow sampler-based DRO algorithm; it is not the practical complexity estimate based on sampler's mixing time.
-As it's based on standard theory of gradient flow, it serves as a guideline for the design of the gradient flow sampler-based DRO algorithm using existing tools from PDE/SDE.
-Next, we provide optimization complexity estimate which characterizes the practical sampler-based DRO algorithm.
+It serves as a guideline for the design of the gradient flow sampler-based DRO algorithm using existing tools from PDE/SDE.
+Next, we provide optimization complexity estimate that characterizes the practical sampler-based DRO algorithm.